devvsakib/power-the-web/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

 <!-- Do not delete this -->
 **IMPORTANT**
 If it's your first Contribution to this project, please add your details to the Contributors file File Path: `src/json/Contributors.json` and you have to **MUST** read the contributing guideline before you start.
-[Here](https://github.com/devvsakib/power-the-web/blob/main/CONTRIBUTING.md)
+[Read this Guideline Before you start](https://github.com/devvsakib/power-the-web/blob/main/CONTRIBUTING.md)

-> If you do not add your details, your PR will be Close
+> If you do not add your details or not assigned to issue, your PR will be Close